which-W/TaskSystem/README.md

 2. **Install dependencies**

-   Make sure nlohmann/json is available in your system.
-You can install it via:
+   Basecase the project includes nlohmann .
+You shouldn't install it via.
+   But you aslo can modify CMakelist.txt to meet your need

    **Ubuntu/Debian:**